oxford-arc/jade-docs/index.rst

 This is the documentation for the Joint Academic Data science Endeavour (JADE) facility.

-JADE@ARC is a UK Tier-2 technology pilot resource, funded by EPSRC, owned and hosted by the University of Oxford.
+JADE\@ARC is a UK Tier-2 technology pilot resource, funded by EPSRC, owned and hosted by the University of Oxford.
 The hardware was supplied and integrated by Lenovo.